michael-poon/rss-feeds/README.md

-Generate two RSS feeds for the stock no list in the below two environment variables:
+Generate two stock news RSS feeds for the stock no listed in the below two environment variables:

-STOCK_LIST_MY=00001,00005
+##.env sample\
+STOCK_LIST_MY=00001,00005\
 STOCK_LIST_WATCH=00939,01398